Skip to content

 Fig. 3: Methane from enteric fermentation, also called biogenic methane.
 (This is conservative.
 The 2022 Parliamentary Commissioner for the Environment report (p10) uses 94.7.)
 But, for the sake of this exercise, let’s stick with the conservative 82.4kg/year, this equates to 2,060 CO2-e/cow/year.

-The agricultural sector will enter the ETS in 2025 with a 95% discount.
-That is, instead of paying for 2098.1 NZU, they need only pay for 104.9NZUs.
-Taxpayers will need to cover rest somehow, if we are to meet NZ’s goals under the Paris Agreement.
+The agricultural sector was going to enter the ETS in 2025 with a 95% discount.
+That is, instead of paying for 2098.1 NZU, they would have only had to pay for 104.9NZUs.
+Taxpayers wpuld need to cover rest somehow, if we are to meet NZ’s goals under the Paris Agreement.
+Under the current National-led coalition government, they will remain exempt.

 If the agricultural sector was required to pay 100%, the following options would apply: